HP-Gong/hp-barcode-lettersize/README.txt

 9. qr
 10. dmtx

-Q. What happened if I deactivate the plugin or delete the plugin?
+**What happened if I deactivate the plugin or delete the plugin?**

-A. If you deactivate the plugin it will stay on the plugin page and the Bar tables will be still on wordpress database.
+If you deactivate the plugin it will stay on the plugin page.
 But if you delete/remove the plugin it will delete the folders, files and also the tables from the wordpress database.